gycobden/No-Deception/README.md

  - If this command doesn't work, use python instead of python3.

 ### Fetch Server/Backend server
-Run the "endpoint.py" file, i.e., type "python src\backend\endpoint.py" in the No-Deception directory.
+run ```python3 src/backend/endpoint.py``` in the No-Deception directory in order to run the "endpoint.py" file

 ### Google Chrome extension
 Go to the extensions page on Google Chrome